jofas/blog/content/002-first-time-running/index.md

 effectiveness of this behaviour more and more with each time I exhibit it.
 Consuming all the energy for something futile and self-destructive just to feel like hitting the reset button is wasteful and time-consuming.
-There must be a better way or else more people would be long-distance runners or indulge in self-flagellation.
+There must be a more efficient way or else more people would be long-distance runners or indulge in self-flagellation.
 Right now I feel like Alexis Zorba did after he gorged himself on sherries till he got sick, just to rid himself from his addiction to them.
 Maybe I did the same with my need for penance for what I perceive to be a